 The American Vaping Association has appealed to the House to include an amendment that would adjust the 2007 predicate date to accommodate vaping products.
 While this won’t prevent the FDA from throwing their weight around in other ways, it would ensure that “The FDA just won't be able to set technology back a decade by banning tens of thousands of products for no reason other than the inability of small manufacturers to pay huge fees," according to Greg Conley.

-The facts are there.
 Public Health England proclaimed e-cigs are 95% less harmful than tobacco cigs.
-The personal testimonies of e cigarette users are there.
-Hundreds of them.
-Research shows that there are millions of vapers in the United States, many of whom credit e-cigarettes with helping them quit smoking.
+Research shows that there are millions of vapers in the United States, many of whom prefer vaping over smoking.

 "Coincidentally" big tobacco stands to benefit if the harsh FDA rules are imposed on vape shops.
 Bonnie Herzog summed it up pretty succinctly by saying, "regulation of the e-cig/vapor industry is broadly positive for the big tobacco manufacturers since it will increase the barriers to entry and likely entrench them even further."

 What the American Vaping Association is asking for isn’t crazy.
 In fact it’s perfectly logical and perfectly sane.
 As Conley put it, "We are asking that the FDA not treat vapor products far worse than they do Big Tobacco's deadly cigarettes."